Supreme Court Ruling on Car Finance: What It Means for You

 Let Us Handle the Legal Details

-We will manage your claim from start to finish on a No Win, No Fee basis, ensuring your case is built on the foundation of the highest legal ruling in the UK.
+The Supreme Court’s victory is for all consumers, but managing the claims process still requires expert knowledge.
+At PCPclaimDirect, we translate this legal win into a simple, hassle-free process for you.
+We will manage your claim from start to finish on a No Win, No Fee* basis, ensuring your case is built on the foundation of the highest legal ruling in the UK.

 Back to Blog

-A cancellation fee may be charged by a third party/panel solicitor if you cancel outside the cooling off period.
 You do not need to use a claims management company to make a claim; you can do this yourself for free by contacting the car dealership or finance provider and if that is not successful you can complain to the Financial Ombudsman Service.

 We may receive a fee for introducing you to a third party/panel solicitor, this does not affect any compensation you may receive.
 You can find our terms of use, privacy policy and our cookie policy here.